Those $29 iPhone Battery Replacements Are Taking Months — And People Are Mad

 Preszler said, “The representative said batteries are supposed to last 300 to 500 charge cycles, and my battery, when I got it tested, was over 900 charge cycles.
 I keep 30% of what I used to have, and I have to charge it all day, every day.”

-The 42-year-old, who runs a medical laboratory in the Dayton, Ohio area, stores critical information on his iPhone and frequently gets paged at night because of the nature of his work.
+The 42-year-old, who runs a medical laboratory in the Dayton, Ohio, area, stores critical information on his iPhone and frequently gets paged at night because of the nature of his work.
 Preszler now carries an external battery pack, in addition to his phone, all day.
 “I was having real problems with [iOS 11.0] when it came out in December.
 Apps crashing, really bad battery life,” he recalls.

 If the iPhone dies before April, Preszler said he’s “going to Samsung” but is “trying to keep the thing alive and running,” until then.
 “The biggest thing I’m frustrated about is their PR system saying you can replace your battery for $29, and the reality is, they tell you it’s going to take three months to get a working phone,” he said.